ShahjalalShohag/Competitive-Programming-A-Complete-Guideline/README.md

 - ### [[Tutorial] A way to Practice Competitive Programming : From Rating 1000 to 2400+](https://drive.google.com/file/d/1J2x8pIYQ3MXANgvzOgBciWd3d79j_Exa/view)

   **If your Codeforces rating is at least 1600 then follow the topicwise practice, otherwise follow the tutorial linked above.**

-- ### How to do Topicwise Practice?

-  1. Create a topic list(every possible category, from easy to advanced).
-  2. Select a topic.
-  3. Learn the topic.
-  4. Solve lots of problems about that topic.
-  5. Go to ii.

-  And of course, participate in every possible contests in every online judge.

  - ### How to Practice a Problem?
     - First of all, you should try to solve it  by yourself.